jsbin/learn/public/blog/my-zen-mode.md

 ## Hidden toolbar

-I've also chosen to hide the top toolbar, most of the bins I create now days use solely the javascript and console panel, getting rid of the top panel just lets me focus more on the code I'm debugging/developing.
-To hide the top bar, you just use a keyboard shortcut <kbd>ctrl</kbd>+<kbd>Shift</kbd>+<kbd>\</kbd>
+<kbd>ctrl</kbd>+<kbd>Shift</kbd>+<kbd>\</kbd>

+The hidden topbar lets me really focus on the code, most of the items in the menus can be accessed via keyboard shortcuts and for everything else, when I *do* need it, the toolbar pops open when you hover near it.

 ## Keyboard shortcuts

-Keyboard shortcuts in jsbin are *awesome*, I'm often using <kbd>ctrl</kbd>+<kbd>[number]</kbd> to open and close panels if i do need to access the html/css/output panel.
-My two favourite shortcuts are <kbd>ctrl</kbd>+<kbd>/</kbd>
-which you can probably guess, comments out the current line (yes, this still works in Vim mode) and <kbd>ctrl</kbd>+<kbd>enter</kbd> which does quite a few things, if you have the console panel open, it will run the javascript panel's code in the console.
-It also re-renders the output, so if you are remotely viewing a bin, on a mobile device, for example, it will force a refresh on that page.
+I use the JS Bin keyboard shortcuts quite extensively, here's my top 3.

+### Open panels

+<kbd>ctrl</kbd>+<kbd>[number]</kbd>

+This little number, simply opens and focuses, or closes (when focused) the relative panel, I mostly use it when I need to make a quick CSS tweak, but the bulk of the work is Javascript

+### Comment lines

+<kbd>ctrl</kbd>+<kbd>/</kbd>

+You may be familar with this keyboard shortcut from editors such as Sublime, it just comments out the current line of code, and it works in Vim mode!

+### Run / Render

+<kbd>ctrl</kbd>+<kbd>enter</kbd>

+My most favourite of all, this command will force a re-render on your output, on all devices, so it's pretty handy for mobile testing.
+It also runs all your javascript so if you just have the console open, you can use it to run your code each time you make changes

 ## Default panels